Macadamandi/UdemyProject/README.md

 Hi!
-This application is study project on Udemy with using React technology
+This application is study project on Udemy with using JS
 Opportunities:
-- add people
-- delete people
+- use Modal
+- use few Carrousels
+- use Calculator of calories
-- search people
+- use timer
-- filter people by awadrs and rises
-- click upon name to rise human
-- click upon cookie to give award